 Of course, the highlight of our day was the seabird safari.
 So once we had seen everything we wanted to see in the discovery centre, we walked through to the harbour where our boat ride would leave from.

 The Scottish Seabird centre offers a range of boat rides, the most popular of which are the Seabird Catamaran Cruise (perfect for all ages) and the Three Islands Seabird Safari RIB trip (the one we did).
-They also offer two trips that actually land on some of the islands – the Isle of May and the Bass Rock landing trips.
+They also offer two trips that actually land on some of the islands – the Isle of May and the Bass Rock landing trips, the former being what we did on our second trip (more on this below).
 These are very popular and book out well in advance, so if those interest you we highly recommend booking as far in advance as you can.

 This being a fast boat in Scottish weather with no cover, obviously there was the potential that we might get wet – either from rain, or from sea spray.
 Thankfully, the folks at the Scottish Seabird Centre have thought of this issue, and after check-in you are given a full set of top to bottom waterproofs and of course a lifejacket.
 Then, the only concern was my camera equipment – thankfully my Vanguard Alta Sky 49 has a built in waterproof cover which solved that problem.